WGPlaner/wg_planer/Documentation/UC/UC_Buy_Item.md

 # 2. Flow of Events

 ## 2.1 Basic Flow
-Here is the activity diagram for managing the shopping list.
+Here is the activity diagram for buying one or more products/items.
 ![Activity Diagram](../ActivityDiagrams/uc_buy_item_activity_diagramm.png)

-And here is a screenshot of the `.feature` file for this use case:

 ## 2.2 Alternative Flows
 n/a